Scarborough Beach Road

 Scarborough Beach Road is an arterial northwest–southeast road located in the inner northern suburbs of Perth, Western Australia.
 It connects North Perth to Scarborough Beach, and is mostly a single carriageway road, with two or three lanes in each direction.
-The road is the western section of State Route 75, between Osborne Park and Scarborough, and a short section in Innaloo is also part of State Route 64.
+The road is the western section of State Route 75, between Osborne Park and Scarborough, although a short section in Innaloo was also part of State Route 64 until December 2023.